In Britain we love our pets! The only problem is, landlords don’t tend to love them quite as much.

 Once the landlord is satisfied, you will receive permission, usually confirmed in the tenancy agreement or by separate letter.
 This will often allow only one pet to live in the property.

 Renting in a new area?
-Find out more about your area with Phil Spencer's Property Report, with information on everything from crime rates to schools.
+Arm yourself with the facts - as knowledge is power.
+Find out more with Phil Spencer's Property Report, with information on everything from crime rates to schools.
 Get your report here.